 Groups currently offered by Life Care Wellness are listed on the RIGHT side of this page under the newsletter sign-up.
 Keep watching that space as NEW GROUPS are frequently added.

-Group therapy if a form of counseling where treatment happens in a group, typically composed of one therapist and 6-12- participants.
-Typically there is a single focus, for example, a problem the participants have in common (e.g. depression, anxiety, etc.) or a skill the participants all desire to learn (e.g. relaxation, meditation, mindfulness, etc.).
+Group therapy if a form of counseling where treatment happens in a group, typically composed of one therapist and 6-12 participants.
+Groups typically have a single focus, for example:

-A group may be recommended over individual therapy or in addition to individual therapy for a number of reasons:
+Recommendations for group therapy over individual therapy (or in addition to individual therapy) occur for a number of reasons:

 - Increased feedback

 While the thought of group therapy often intimidates those who have not tried it, most people become comfortable and familiar with the process over the course of a few weeks.
 No one is forced to say anything in group therapy.
 Those who gain the most help and satisfaction, though, share their feelings in the group, offer feedback, and receive feedback from others.
 Many clients have said that group therapy changed their lives.

 For questions about group therapy, contact Life Care: 630-423-5935